GlebBatykov/theater/README.md

 }
 ```

-The structure of the actor tree in the actor system created in the example
+The structure of the actor tree in the actor system created in the example:

 <div align="center">